 In fact, it's always best to start the thought process early so you can start the spring calendar now.
 While there is no exact timeline or definitive answer as to when to begin the process of redoing a landscape, you may be getting some clues.
 Although many landscaping projects are small renovations, such as removing some scruffy shrubs and replacing them with something new and fresh, there are times when homeowners are looking for a major overhaul that is not in line with their current budget.
 While each garden has four seasons and everything except the cold of winter invites us to dig a little, there are definitely better times for a complete landscape remodeling.

-The last part of summer is a good time to start planting, provided that enough attention is paid to watering, leading to autumn tasks and landscaping.
+As an expert in horticulture, I recommend that the last part of summer is a good time to start planting, provided that enough attention is paid to watering, leading to autumn tasks and landscaping.
 As the beginning of autumn lends itself to cooler temperatures and lower humidity, it is the most favorable and comfortable time of year to embark on your landscaping project.
 Talk to most people familiar with horticulture and landscaping and they will agree that autumn is a good time for landscape maintenance and installation.
 For many novice gardeners, selecting the right type of plants and the right time to install them can be confusing.

 If you plant trees and perennials at this time of year, it will be easier for them to take root and prepare for spring.
 September, October, and November are excellent months to prepare your lawn for next winter's inclement weather for the same reason as mentioned above; autumn is a colder time of year with increased humidity.
-It's the perfect time to build the landscape of your dreams If you've ever tried extensive gardening work in spring or summer, you'll understand how amazing the results can be as time goes on.
+It's also an ideal time to build the landscape of your dreams If you've ever tried extensive gardening work in spring or summer, you'll understand how amazing the results can be as time goes on.